-CHS offers more than 60 clubs during the 2017-2018 school year.
+CHS offers more than 60 clubs.
 Click here for a complete list of the clubs available to join.

 CHS boasts a very active ASB under the leadership of the Executive Commission.
 The ASB plans and promotes school activities ranging from dances, movie nights, and lunchtime activities, to spirit and pep rallies.
 ASB also oversees student-run clubs at CHS.
 Class officers for the sophomore, junior, and senior class are elected the previous spring.
 Class officers for the freshman class are held the fall that class begins.

 NJROTC is offered as a daily class at Coronado High School.
 In that regard, it is like any other class.
 In other regards, it is very different.
 We stress character development and core values to try to ensure our students are among the most successful at the high school.
 We wear a uniform proudly each Thursday, take lots of field trips, in the local area and as far away as Hawaii and Washington DC, and do community service to learn to help others.
 But when you get right down to it - we just have a lot of fun!
 Probably the biggest misconception is that you incur a military obligation by taking NJROTC.
 That is absolutely not true.
 Although NJROTC can provide the student with an introduction to the military, no student is ever required to serve.
 You can take NJROTC in high school for one year or all four years.
 Check us out and see if NJROTC can help you become a more successful high school student, and better prepare you for college or a career.

 CHS offers a range of courses in band for students with musical interest.
 While Band is the most popular course, we also offer Electronic Music as well as AP Music Theory.
 Performances take place each winter and spring.
 CHS understands that music enriches the student both in their experience and education in high school.